shahinsalehiin/WP-Guidant-Free/readme.txt

-=== WP Guidant ===
+=== WP Guidant | Guided Selling & Product Recommendation Quiz Plugin ===
-Contributors: wpcommerz, darklup, devmahbub
-Donate link: https://wpcommerz.com/guidant/
+Contributors: wpcommerz, darklup, hivesupport, shahinsalehiin, marufmks Donate link: https://wpcommerz.com/guidant/
-Tags: guide plugin, wp guidant, guided selling, recommendation, forms Requires PHP: 5.6
+Tags: product recommendation, quiz builder, guided selling, guide plugin, product recommendation quiz Requires PHP: 7.4
-Requires at least: 5.1
+Requires at least: 6.5
-Tested up to: 6.2.2
+Tested up to: 6.8.1
-Stable tag: 1.1.0
+Stable tag: 1.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Boost conversions with WP Guidant!
+Drive sales using guided selling, product recommendations, and quizzes to help customers find the perfect choice.

 == Description ==

-<p>Build Multi-step Guided Selling Process & Smart Forms to Convert 10X More Traffic Into Leads & New Customers.
-WP Guidant is a guided selling process that lets you create guides to display products with smart filters.
-This is a revolutionary plugin that can convert a whole shopping website into a selling system that interacts with users, lets them filter through the data with simple gestures, and find their desired products in seconds.</p>

-<p>WP Guidant is the plugin if you are looking for the easiest way to introduce your products or services to visitors.
-The whole process works within your current database, picking up everything you might want to add to the filters.
-With WP Guidant, you can build a step-by-step guide as well as conversational forms with a dynamic form builder system.</p>
+<p>Get ready to take your WooCommerce store ecosystem to another level with WP Guidant.</p>

+<p>Boost conversions with WP Guidant!
+Drive purchases through guided selling, bespoke product recommendations, and interactive quizzes funneling customers to perfect choices.</p>

+<p>WP Guidant is a prominent product recommendation quiz & <a href="https://wpcommerz.com/wp-guidant/" target="_blank">guided selling plugin</a> for online stores.
+You can create comprehensive sales funnels and multi-step forms for lead generation.
+It’s very easy to create step by step guides with WP Guidant.</p>

+<p>Each guide is built with various filters, cards, sliders & forms.
+That can make the guides more effective, so the customers can enjoy the steps while they are following the guide.
+However, WP Guidant has options for generating unlimited numbers of guides with various cards & filters.</p>

 [youtube https://www.youtube.com/watch?v=0JYlSczrUDQ]